Dr Melissa Corbally

 |Campus:||DCU Glasnevin Campus|

 I am a lecturer in the School of Nursing and Human Sciences.
 My current teaching interests in nurse education include patient assessment, narrative competence, recognition of deteriorating patients and clinical judgement and decision-making.
-I run a module entitled violence abuse and health for health and society students which covers many aspects of this phenomenon and its effect on individuals in society.
-My research interests include domestic violence/abuse, narrative methods and nursing assessment.
+I run a module entitled Violence, Abuse and Health for health and society students which covers many aspects of this phenomenon and its effect on individuals in society.
+My research interests include domestic violence/abuse, narrative methods and nursing assessment and I supervise PhD students in this area.
 I completed my DProf (Health and Social Care) in 2011 with the University of Salford, England.
 My thesis was entitled Making Sense of the Unbelievable: A Biographical Narrative Study of Men's stories of Female Abuse.
 In 2004 I completed an MSc (Research).
 The thesis was entitled An exploration of nurses and midwives understanding and experiences of empowerment.
 Previously, I was a member of a joint research project Nursing Decision Making: an Integrated Programme of Research to Maximise the Effectiveness of Clinical Nursing Resources with UCD (2002-2005).
 I also was a member of the research team exploring the understanding and experiences of empowerment amongst nurses and midwives in Ireland (2001-2002).
-I am currently involved in several projects relating to nurse scholarship and currently supervise two doctoral students.
-I am a reviewer for the International Journal of Nursing Studies, Journal of Advanced Nursing and Nurse Education Today.
+I am currently involved in numerous research projects and am a keen advocate for promoting nursing scholarship.
+I am a reviewer for the Journal of Interpersonal Violence, Men and Masculinities, International Journal of Nursing Studies, Journal of Advanced Nursing and Nurse Education Today.